 The Celestron NexStar 8SE is designed to make things easy for users, and it’s no different when it comes to astrophotography.
-The NexStar 8SE has a built in wedge to align the telescope, but you will need to purchase an adapter for your camera in order to connect it up to the telescope.
+The NexStar 8SE has a built-in wedge to align the telescope, but you will need to purchase an adapter for your camera in order to connect it to the telescope.

 The astrophotography capabilities are more limited to fun images and snapshots of what you can see with the telescope, so keep that in mind when deciding whether this telescope is for you.